hoppscotch/hoppscotch/README.md

 ⚡️ **Fast:** Send requests and get responses in real time.

-🗄️ **HTTP Methods:** Request methods define the type of action you are requesting to be performed.
+🗄️ **HTTP Methods:** Request methods define the type of action you want the server to perform.

 - `GET` - Requests retrieve resource information
 - `POST` - The server creates a new entry in a database